-Council's 2021 Customer Satisfaction Survey showed an aggregated satisfaction score of 86% for playgrounds.
-This shows that the community is generally satisfied with the current number and level of service provided for playgrounds.
+Council's 2022 Customer Satisfaction Survey showed an aggregated satisfaction score of 58% for playgrounds.
+This shows that the majority of the community is generally satisfied with the current number and level of service provided for playgrounds.

 The Port Stephens LGA has an active tourism industry which results in a large increase in population during peak periods.
 High visitor numbers have resulted in an increase in the demand for playgrounds in key tourism areas.